bluenote-1577/phase-doc/docs/source/tutorials/tut1.rst

 .. code-block:: sh

-   # need to specify --ovewrite and --output-reads
+   # need to specify --overwrite and --output-reads
    floria --overwrite --output-reads -b tests/test_long.bam -v tests/test.vcf -r tests/MN-03.fa -o example_output

 and now the reads appear like ``example_output/NZ_CP081897.1/long_reads/2_part.txt``.
 These are the reads corresponding to HAP2.
 Importantly, these reads are **trimmed** against the haploset and may not represent the original reads.
 See :ref:`read-outputs` for more information.